Notre Dame vs. USC 1988: Cementing Their Position

 The Key Players

 Tony Rice was thriving behind center for Notre Dame, offering production with his arm and especially his legs.
-However, he was saddled with a huge burden for this game after both running back Reggie Brooks and wide receiver Ricky Watters were suspended for missing a team meal.
+However, he was saddled with a huge burden for this game after both running back Tony Brooks and wide receiver Ricky Watters were suspended for missing a team meal.
 Brooks and Watters led their respective departments but the Irish still had players like running back Mark Green and wideout Rocket Ismail.
 On defense, the defense was among the elite in the country, with players like Frank Stams up front, Mike Stonebreaker at linebacker and George Streeter in the secondary.

 Southern Cal’s offense was powered by Heisman candidate Rodney Peete, who finished the 1988 season with 2,654 yards passing and 18 touchdown passes.
 The Trojan running game was more running back by committee, with four different backs gaining over 400 yards by the end of the season.
 Peete spread the ball around on passes, most notably to Erik Affholter and John Jackson.
 The Southern Cal defense had strong units at linebacker and safety with Junior Seau and Mark Carrier, respectively, the most prominent players within the group.